-1. A bachelor's degree from a regionally accredited college or university is normally required for admission.
+- 1. A bachelor's degree from a regionally accredited college or university is normally required for admission.
 Applicants with exceptional business experience, a demonstrated base of appropriate knowledge and skills, and evidence of academic preparedness for successful completion of the P/KE program will be considered for admission.
-Such candidates may be required to attain an acceptable score on the Miller Analogies Test (MAT) or the Graduate Management Admission Test (GMAT) and to complete preparatory course work.

-- 2. A minimum of ten years of organizational or professional experience and at least one year in a senior executive position are required.
+Such candidates may be required to attain an acceptable score on the Miller Analogies Test (MAT) or the Graduate Management Admission Test (GMAT) and to complete preparatory course work. - 2.
+A minimum of ten years of organizational or professional experience and at least one year in a senior executive position are required.
 A completed Work History form must be submitted to the Executive Programs Office of the Graziadio School. - 3.
-Two personal interviews are required: a preliminary interview with an executive programs representative and a final interview with a P/KE professor. - 4.
-A completed Application for Admission form with a \$100 check for the nonrefundable application fee made payable to Pepperdine University must be sent to the Executive Programs Office. - 5.
-Applicants normally are required to submit the official transcripts of their terminal degrees.
+Two successful interviews are required: a preliminary interview with an executive programs representative and a final interview with a Presidents and Key Executives MBA professor and/or senior administrator. - 4.
+A completed Application for Admission form with a \$100 check for the nonrefundable application fee made payable to Pepperdine University must be sent to the Executive Programs Office. - Applicants normally are required to submit the official transcripts of their terminal degrees.
 However, the school reserves the right to request official transcripts of all previous academic courses. - 6.
 International students who do not hold a permanent resident visa in the United States must submit an International Student Data form.
 International Student Data forms may be obtained through the Admission Office. - 7.
 Two letters of nomination from business associates are required. - 8.
-All students should own or have access to a laptop computer with Internet access that can be brought to class sessions at the request of faculty.
-Additionally, students will be expected, as needed, to install Microsoft Office products (i.e., Word®, Excel®, PowerPoint®, Outlook®, and Access®) on that computer.
-Other software requirements may be assigned during the course of the program.
+The Graziadio School reserves the right to require an individual candidate to attain an acceptable score on either the Miller Analogies Test (MAT) or the Graduate Management Admission Test (GMAT).